 About the GCC

-In addition, the GCC mission includes individualized assistance and support for faculty as they develop, present, and respond to communication assignments.
-The GCC directors can help faculty articulate their criteria for successful communication in their discipline and conduct workshops tailored to specific assignments or communication needs.
-The GCC can also facilitate student peer review sessions in classes and design individualized or group tutoring sessions for specific classes.
+Our mission also includes providing individualized assistance and support to faculty as they develop, present, and respond to communication assignments.
+The GCC director can help faculty articulate their criteria for successful communication in their discipline and conduct workshops tailored to specific assignments or communication needs.
+The GCC can also facilitate peer review sessions and individualized workshops for specific classes.

 Our director, Professor Joanna Wolfe, is an internationally recognized expert on engineering communication and has extensive experience with academic and professional writing in a range of disciplines.
 Professor Wolfe holds a Ph.D. in Rhetoric and is an active researcher in communication studies and pedagogy.
 For more on information on Professor Wolfe, visit her bio page.

 "My tutor gave me great feedback about the organization of my presentation and really helped me understand where my audience would struggle with my talk."